 You may have been told that you need braces or you may be dissatisfied with you the appearance of your teeth.
 Many adults, like you, undergo orthodontic care in order to achieve a straighter smile.
-Dr. Duncan can help you gain that beautiful smile you have always wanted.
+Antlers Family Dentist can help you gain that beautiful smile you have always wanted.
 Ready to get started today?
 Call us at (580) 298-5581.

 Braces and Retainers

 You may have been told that you need braces.
-Whether you are an adult, teen or child, Dr. Duncan can help you gain that Beautiful smile you have always wanted.
+Whether you are an adult, teen or child, we can help you gain that Beautiful smile you have always wanted.
 When treatment begins it depends on the dental problem and how mature the jaws and teeth are.
 Overbites (Class II) and underbites (Class III) are often treated while the jaws are still growing and are likely to be between the ages of 6 and 9.
-Dr. Duncan sometimes will wait until all the adult teeth are in before correcting a normal bite with crooked teeth (Class I), and this may be around age 11.
-Since the best age for treatment varies so much with each case, Dr. Duncan encourages you to see her by the time that you’re 7 years old.
+Sometimes we will wait until all the adult teeth are in before correcting a normal bite with crooked teeth (Class I), and this may be around age 11.
+Since the best age for treatment varies so much with each case, we encourage you to see us by the time that you’re 7 years old.
 Adults can make appointments in our office any time they are ready to straighten and create their new smile.

 Most people are familiar with braces and with their various components, which include: brackets; a main arch wire; O-rings connecting the brackets to the arch wire; and, hooks, which are anchor points for elastic bands.
 All of these components work together to slowly position your child’s teeth and jaw into perfect alignment.